|

 Of course Suzanne Kasler’s room spared no expense, but it can be used as a guide!

 So how can you create the same look at your home?
-It’s a simple formula that you can mimic and I’ll share it here.
+It’s a simple formula that I’ll share here.

 Guess what?
 All of these things can be found on consignment, antique markets, at Home Goods, Facebook marketplace, at a garage sale, and on Amazon.